ckraymond/Judy/notes.md

   - Ability to add a general time.
   - Ability to add color about what is happening in the photo.
 - Provide the current date, time, location, and timezone in the query.
+- **Memory Sharing** | Share things that the patient wasn't at to share your life with them.
+Could be good or bad.
 ---
 ## Thoughts / Ideas
 - **Device**